Execution of the Deal

 • Discuss required price adjustments: based on findings around working capital, quality of earnings, off-balance-sheet liabilities, litigation exposure, and regulatory issues

-• Draft the final letter of intent (LOI) or definitive-agreement bid letter: the document that formalizes the buyer's binding-bid intent
+• Draft the final letter of intent (LOI) or definitive-agreement bid letter: the document that formalizes the buyer's proposed terms; its binding effect depends on the document's own language, not a blanket rule

 Diligence findings that typically drive price adjustments:

-• Working-capital deficit: target is sitting on less operating cash than the historical average → dollar-for-dollar purchase-price reduction or working-capital adjustment at closing
+• Working-capital deficit: target is sitting on less working capital than the agreed target level → a purchase-price reduction or working-capital adjustment at closing, with the exact mechanism and definition of working capital set by the deal agreement

 • Quality-of-earnings shortfall: reported EBITDA includes non-recurring items the buyer would not pay a multiple for → re-quote at the adjusted EBITDA